bruce/spex/README.markdown

     command 'myexec -c %s'

-Now, you just pass more options to `stringup execute`:
+Now, you just pass more options to `spex execute`:

-    $ stringup execute scenarios.rb /path/to/my/configuration.conf
+    $ spex execute scenarios.rb /path/to/my/configuration.conf

 .. and it's just as if you ran: